Posts on the Gender Debate

 God, Our Father

-This blog post examines a section in one of Dr. Dobson’s books where he points out some unique strengths of men and women.
+This post examines a section in one of Dr. Dobson’s books where he points out some unique strengths of men and women.
 I dissect his findings and relate how he describes men and women to the executive and legislative branches of government.
 I also relate this to the Genesis account.

 Dr. Dobson and Authority